PiotrTa/Huawei-Challenge-Speaker-Identification/README.md

 Data preprocessing:

 All audio data was converted to wave format and resampled to 16kHz using ffmpeg.
 Speech activity detection was done offline before training.
 For non-speech segment removal, a pre-trained support vector machine classifier is used.
-Speech removal reduced the overall size of the data set from 67.4GB to 55GB.
+Silence removal reduced the overall size of the data set from 67.4GB to 55GB.

 Some code for the pytorch network from: https://github.com/pyannote/pyannote-audio